 Morgan went to MIT and Princeton, where his thesis advisor, Fred Almgren, introduced him to minimal surfaces.
 He then taught for ten years at MIT, where he served for three years as Undergraduate Mathematics Chairman, received the Everett Moore Baker Award for excellence in undergraduate teaching, and held the Cecil and Ida Green Career Development Chair.
 He spent leave years at Rice, Stanford, the Institute for Advanced Study, Princeton, and Berkshire Community College.
 He served on the NSF Math Advisory Committee from 1994-97, and as chair of the Hudson River Undergraduate Mathematics Conference in 1997.
 In January, 1993, he received an inaugural MAA national award for distinguished teaching.
 In 1995 he represented mathematics research at the exhibition for Congress by the Coalition for National Science Funding.
 He received the Allen High School Distinguished Alumni Award and an honorary doctorate from Cedar Crest College.
 For 1997-98 he held the first Visiting Professorship for Distinguished Teaching at Princeton University.
 From 2000-2002 he served as Second Vice-President of the Mathematical Association of America, from 2009-2012 as Vice-President of the American Mathematical Society, when he launched the AMS Graduate Student Blog, by and for mathematics graduate students.

 Morgan served at Williams as Mathematics Department Chair and founding director of an NSF undergraduate research project.
-He is currently Webster Atwell ’21 Professor of Mathematics and chair of Mathematics and Statistics at Williams College and incoming Editor of Notices of the American Mathematical Society.
+He is currently Webster Atwell ’21 Professor of Mathematics, Emeritus, and Editor-in-Chief of Notices of the American Mathematical Society.